mikesmitty/diy-lithium-ups/README.md

 Some people only fuse the battery output where the battery positive goes to the charger/inverter, but since my rack is on wheels and things could get jostled around, I opted to put a fuse on each battery positive terminal individually.

 ### Battery Cables
 Battery cables need to be sized appropriately for the amount of power they'll see.
+The inverter manual will likely tell you what size cable is required.
+For my inverter (12V/800VA) it recommends a minimum cable cross-section of 6awg/16mm<sup>2</sup> for cables up to 5ft/1.5m in length.
+Be sure to spec out your cable appropriately for the maximum capacity of your inverter; insufficient cable thickness will cause the wiring to heat up significantly during use, and having a fire in the middle of a power outage is objectively among the least convenient times.

 I wanted ~3 ft of cable between the inverter and the batteries so these are the cable gauges/lengths I bought:
 - (1x) 1 ft, 6 AWG, 3/8" (M10) ends, Black (battery to shunt)
 - (1x) 2 ft, 6 AWG, 3/8" (M10) ends, Black (shunt to inverter)
-- (1x) 3 ft, 6 AWG, 5/16" (M8) ends, Red (battery to inverter)
+- (1x) 3 ft, 6 AWG, 5/16" (M8) ends, Red (battery to shutoff)
+- (1x) 1 ft, 6 AWG, 5/16" (M8) ends, Red (shutoff to inverter)
-- (2x) 8 AWG, 50A Anderson SB-50 connector pigtails (charger negative to shunt, charger positive to battery positive) [link](https://www.amazon.com/dp/B0D62RT9CF)
+- (2x) 8 AWG, 50A Anderson SB-50 connector pigtails (charger negative to shunt, charger positive to battery shutoff) [link](https://www.amazon.com/dp/B0D62RT9CF)

 ### Battery Cutoff Switch
-Optionally, you may want to add a battery cutoff switch.
+You likely will want to add a battery cutoff switch.
 This is handy to prevent sparking when disconnecting/reconnecting the battery terminals to the inverter or for emergency situations.
-Not strictly necessary, but good to have.
+There are any number of battery shutoff switches out there, just be sure they support the maximum output power of your inverter.
+I went with [this one](https://www.amazon.com/dp/B095X94JXF) from Victron since it's an important component and I wanted a name brand, but there are plenty of cheaper options available; some even have a voltmeter built in to display the battery voltage.

 ### Automatic Transfer Switch
 If your charger(s) have enough output to power the load as well as charge the battery you can forego the transfer switch and make a double-conversion UPS of sorts, but there are a few downsides to this.